celineyayifeng/National-Gallery-Art-Analytics/README.md

 Once above is completed.
 Execute the following workflows in this order:

-gcp_kv
+- gcp_kv

-gcp_setup
+- gcp_setup

-Once the above have successfully executed, execute the following to export the data into GCP bucket:
+Once the above have successfully executed, the gcp storage bucket and bigquery dataset should be created.

+Execute the following to export the data into GCP bucket:

-extract_identifier: can get objects, constituents, locations csv files
+- extract_identifier: can get objects, constituents, locations csv files

-extract_objects_categorization: can get csv files with objects attributes
+- extract_objects_categorization: can get csv files with objects attributes

-extract_constituents_categorization: can get csv files with constituents attributes
+- extract_constituents_categorization: can get csv files with constituents attributes

 Check GCP bucket to see whether the csv files are generated after execution.

 #### Create external tables using Bigquery

-Use the files in the bigquery_ext_tables to create the external tables.
+Copy and paste the sql commands in the files in the bigquery_ext_tables folder to create the external tables in Bigquery.

 #### DBT